-3. Autoimmune Disease
+3. Autoimmune disease

-An autoimmune disorder arises when the immune system which protects our bodies from diseases, mistakes healthy cells as foreign objects and attacks them as well.
+An autoimmune disorder arises when the immune system which protects our bodies from diseases, mistakes healthy cells for foreign objects and attacks them as well.
 While there are more than 80 different types of autoimmune conditions, the most common one caused by gluten sensitivity is Celiac Disease.
 It occurs when antibodies attack the small intestines causing tiny perforations that prevent nutrients from getting properly absorbed.

 Scientists estimate that 1 in every 100 people worldwide and about 2.5 million Americans have Celiac Disease, though not yet diagnosed.
 Furthermore, studies show a very strong relationship between gluten intolerance and hyperthyroidism.
 If you have this condition and consume foods that contain gluten, your immune system may attack the thyroid gland causing complications.

-4. Sporadic Changes in Mood
+4. Sporadic changes in mood

-Patients usually experience depression, anxiety symptoms and stress followed by sessions of extreme happiness.
+Patients usually experience depression, anxiety symptoms, and stress followed by sessions of extreme happiness.
 This is because excess gluten in the bloodstream depletes serotonin levels, leading to mental breakdowns.
 Furthermore, there’s increasing evidence showing that gluten intolerance affects gut microbiota, leading to heightened anxiety levels.
-There’s a direct link between this microbe and brain mood, this according to scientific studies.
+There’s a direct link between this microbe and brain mood, according to scientific studies.

 5. Irritable Bowel Syndrome

-Also known as IBS, this condition is often characterized by diarrhea, bloating and constipation.
+Also known as IBS, this condition is often characterized by diarrhea, bloating, and constipation.
 Sometimes these symptoms may last for the entire duration that the person is taking gluten-laced foods.
 For treatment to be effective, it should preferably go above just giving patients some list of irritable bowel syndrome diets and address the root cause of a problem.
 IBS caused by gluten reaction can result in both intra-intestinal and extra-intestinal symptoms, including migraine and attention deficit disorder.

-6. Eye Irritation
+6. Eye irritation

-Some patients with gluten intolerance problems often experience eyelid swelling, accompanied by itching, soreness, redness and scaly peel offs.
+Some patients with gluten intolerance problems often experience eyelid swelling, accompanied by itching, soreness, redness and scaly peel-offs.
 This condition progressively gets worse with time and can even cause excessive crying and stinging of the eyes.
 Excessive eye wateriness is yet another condition that usually accompanies irritation.
 Sometimes such anomalies are mistakenly taken for eczema, which leads to improper treatment due to a bad diagnosis.
 Always check for gluten intolerance as a possible cause of eye irritation before jumping to any conclusions.

-7. Severe Fatigue
+7. Severe fatigue

 Fatigue comes about from malabsorption of nutrients in the small intestines, which is a typical syndrome of Celiac Disease.
 When the body does not get enough vitamins/minerals as it’s supposed to, fatigue is the most likely outcome.